kazurayam/FindingBrokenLinksWithKatalonStudio/README.md

 Finding Broken Links in web pages with Katalon Studio
 =========

-This is a Katalon Studio project for demonstration purpose.
+This is a [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.
 You can download it from [Releases](https://github.com/kazurayam/FindingBrokenLinksWithKatalonStudio/releases) page, unzip, open and run it.

 This project was developed using Katalon Studio 7.2.2, but will work in older versions as well.

 ## Problem to solve

-**How to find broken links in web pages?** --- this is a years old, repeatedly asked question.
+How can I find broken links in web pages?

-Here I would propose my solution for Katalon Studio users.

 ## My solution